Can a dress change the way you feel about yourself?

 So it felt like Christmas getting the chance to borrow one of their dresses for another wedding.
 A couple of weeks ago I got an email back from them, saying they had chosen a dress for me.
 I eagerly clicked on the link and my heart sunk.
 It was coral.
 I’ve never worn coral and I couldn’t imagine wearing coral.
 It had 3/4 length sleeves at a time that it seemed that summer would go on forever.
 And the model on the website had blonde hair and looked very tall.
 I couldn’t imagine how it would look with my darker hair (would it clash with my copper highlights?), and worried that it would come down to my ankles as I’m only 5’4″.

 When it arrived I tried it on with a breastfeeding bra (which showed above the neckline – sexy!), no make-up, unkempt hair and no heels.
 It looked bloody awful.
-It was too late to find anything else, so it was that or the green Monsoon dress.
+It was too late to find anything else, so it was that or the green Monsoon dress and I couldn’t decide which one to go with.
 Hubs kept telling me it looked better than the green one, so I trusted him and went about finding accessories and a sexier (less high-cut) bra!

 I am sooooooo glad I did.
 Saturday rolled round and while Hubs looked after C for me (L was already being looked after with the bride) I took the time to really apply my make-up, rather than the usual wave of a mascara wand and dash of lip gloss.
 I got ready like in the old days, taking my time, and actually enjoying it (despite my hair going a bit dodgy).